HOW WE WORK OUT OUR CARBON FOOTPRINT

 What is an LCA?

-The impacts associated with the production, cultivation and extraction of raw materials.
+Raw materials The impact associated with the cultivation, extraction and production of raw materials.

-The impacts of the different manufacturing processes involved in making and assembling our products.
+The impacts of the different manufacturing processes involved in making and assembling products.

 Packaging